Lonnie Holley: Visual art career

 Holley began his artistic life in 1979 by carving tombstones for his sister's two children, who died in a house fire.
-He used blocks of a soft sandstone-like byproduct of metal casting which was discarded in piles by a foundry near his sister's house.
-He believes that divine intervention led him to the material and inspired his artwork.
-Inspired to create, Holley made other carvings and assembled them in his yard along with various found objects.
-In 1981, he brought a few examples of his sandstone carvings to Birmingham Museum of Art director Richard Murray.
-The BMA displayed some of those pieces immediately and Murray introduced him to the organizers of the 1981 exhibition "More Than Land and Sky: Art from Appalachia" at the Smithsonian American Art Museum.
-Soon his work was being acquired by other institutions, such as the American Folk Art Museum in New York and the High Museum of Art in Atlanta.
+He used blocks of a soft sandstone-like byproduct of metal casting, which he found discarded in piles by a foundry near his sister's house.
+Holley believes that divine intervention led him to the material and inspired his artwork.
+Inspired similarly, he made other carvings and assembled them in his yard along with various found objects.
+In 1981, Holley brought a few examples of his sandstone carvings to Birmingham Museum of Art director Richard Murray.
+The BMA displayed some of those pieces immediately, and Murray introduced him to the organizers of the 1981 exhibition "More Than Land and Sky: Art from Appalachia" at the Smithsonian American Art Museum in Washington, D.C.
+Soon Holley work was being acquired by other institutions, such as the American Folk Art Museum in New York and the High Museum of Art in Atlanta.
 His work has also been displayed at the White House.

 Holley also became a popular guest at children's art events, bringing blocks of the foundry stone for children to carve.
 He gets special pleasure from sharing his experience of learning to love oneself through creative activity.

+By the mid-1980s, Holley's work had diversified to include paintings and recycled found-object sculptures.
+His yard and adjacent abandoned lots near his home became an immersive art environment that was celebrated by visitors from the art world but threatened by scrap metal scavengers and, eventually, by the expansion of the Birmingham International Airport.